Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab, and Google Images.

 - Add the

 availabilityattribute.
-If you don’t, your products may not appear in search results on eligible properties (this attribute is required for standard listings).
+If you don’t, your products may not appear in all search results.

 - Add the